SirTobiSwobi/classifier-trainer/README.md

 - 1.0.1: implemented checks for impossible targetfunction assignments from development of implementing microservice
 - 1.0.2: bugfixing and changing trainer to only use documents for which assignments exist within the target function
 - 1.0.3: adding entire configuration to model.
 Learning from NTFC implementation.
+- 1.0.4: merged common text sanitization function into the utilities class